A Powerful Leadership Style With People Analytics

 Example: A senior employee might want more responsibilities and opportunities to feel challenged and motivated to achieve greater success.
 On the other hand, a junior member may seek a direct or coaching leadership style to keep her engaged and on the right track.

 Again, the only way you can apply this model and decide the right approach is with valuable insights from your employees.
 Keep in mind that leadership is continuously evolving.
-Map your organisation and people’s needs inside intuo to manage and develop your workforce.
+Map your organisation and people's needs in the intuo platform to manage and develop your workforce.

 *This model is based on the work done by Blanchard and Hersey.